benedekrozemberczki/tigerlily/docs/source/notes/tutorial.rst

     drug_pair_features = embedding_machine.create_features(target, hadamard_operator)

-Learning to Predict Drug Interactions and Inference
+Predicting Drug Interactions and Inference
 -------------------------------------------------------------

 We load a gradient boosting based classifier, an evaluation metric for binary classification and a function to create train-test splits.
 We create a train and test portion of the drug pairs using 80% of the pairs for training.
 A gradient boosted tree model is trained, score the model on the test set.
 We compute an AUROC score on the test portion of the dataset and print it out.